Nitric oxide synthase: Function

 NOS signaling is involved in development and in fertilization in vertebrates.
 It has been implicated in transitions between vegetative and reproductive states in invertebrates, and in differentiation leading to spore formation in slime molds.
 NO produced by bacterial NOS is protective against oxidative damage.

 NOS activity has also been correlated with major depressive episodes (MDEs) in the context of major depressive disorder, in a large case-control treatment study published in mid-2021.
 460 patients with a current major depressive episode were compared to 895 healthy patients, and by measuring L-citrulline/L-arginine ratio before and after 3–6 months of antidepressant treatment, results indicate that patients in a major depressive episode have significantly lower NOS activity compared to healthy patients, whilst treatment with antidepressants significantly elevated NOS activity levels in patients in a major depressive episode.

-Classification
+Mammalian isoforms

 Different members of the NOS family are encoded by separate genes.
 There are three known isoforms in mammals, two are constitutive (cNOS) and the third is inducible (iNOS).
 Cloning of NOS enzymes indicates that cNOS include both brain constitutive (NOS1) and endothelial constitutive (NOS3); the third is the inducible (NOS2) gene.
-Recently, NOS activity has been demonstrated in several bacterial species, including notorious pathogens Bacillus anthracis and Staphylococcus aureus.
+Recently, NOS activity has been demonstrated in several bacterial species, including the notorious pathogens Bacillus anthracis and Staphylococcus aureus.

 The different forms of NO synthase have been classified as follows: